melibe23/budget-cypress-exercise/e2e/README.md

 > I want to be able to update with a change the current data

-> So I can see my desired changes reflected in the table
+> So I can see my change reflected in the table

 #### Feature: Edit view - Delete functionality